-WAFA: (GOES TO HUGO AND GIVES HIM A KISS ON THE FOREHEAD) You are a Malak (کلام)
+WAFA: (GOES TO HUGO AND GIVES HIM A KISS ON THE FOREHEAD) You are a Malak (ملاك)

-HUGO: Don't tell me what that means, 'cause it sounds awful.
+HUGO: Don't tell me what that means 'cause it sounds awful.

 WAFA: Angel.
 Malak means an Angel.
+Or practically two, with the belly you're starting to get.

 HUGO: You have angels in Islam too?
+And bellies?